lsi-ac-uk/AutoRide/README.md

 ## 🚀 Features

 - **User Authentication**: Secure authentication and authorization for riders and drivers.
-- **Real-Time Tracking**: Track the location of your ride in real-time using GPS.
+- **Real-Time Tracking**: Track the location of your ride in Real-time using GPS.
 - **Ride Booking**: Users can easily book a ride with just a few clicks.
 - **Driver Matching**: Efficient algorithm to match riders with nearby available drivers.
 - **Payment Integration**: Seamless integration with popular payment gateways for secure transactions.